seanmd8/Maneuver/README.md

 Gameplay Changelog:

+9/5/25
+- Fixed bug with Specter which could cause a crash

 9/4/25
 - Added fifth and final area: Candlelit Court
 - Added Candlelit Court boss: Lord of Shadow and Flame